-How to Treat Wolf Worm in Cats
+How To Treat Wolf Worm In Cats

 The good news is that wolf worms in cats are fairly rare.
 The bad news is that if your cat is invaded by a wolf worm or the wolf parasite — formally known as a cuterebra — it's one of the most disgusting things you might ever see.
 Imagine a hole on your cat, out of which emerges what looks like a large worm.
 In reality, it's a botfly larva.
 Veterinary attention is required immediately.
 Your vet must treat a cuterebra infestation, since it's imperative to remove the entire larva from your cat's body and get rid of all types of bot flies.